What is Performance Audit?

 - Planned Frauds cannot be Detected: As a Performance audit is not a surprise audit and financial experts do not do it; hence there are chances of planning fraud, and these frauds may not be detected as it is a test audit.

-- The problem in Determining Cost Minimization: For entity, there may be a minimum cost approach used, but for the auditor, opinion can differ.
+- The problem in Determining Cost Minimization: For entity, there may be a minimum cost approach used, but for the auditorAuditorAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
+An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws., opinion can differ.

 - Chances of window dressing of accounts;